dawidfiruzek/measurement/README.md

 Measurement also allows arithmetic operation between different, corresponding units.
 Just like in previous example you can add 2 kilograms to 4 stones and have result in pounds.

 Measurement is written in Kotlin, so it can interop with Java.
-It has sample project written for Android framework, however the library itself has no dependencies to other frameworks and could be used in pure Java or Kotlin projects.

 ## Usage
 ### 1. Add gradle dependency